hagvarp/pxui/README.md

 - [Axios](https://www.npmjs.com/package/axios) - Promise based HTTP client for the browser and node.js
 - [Bootstrap](https://getbootstrap.com/) - Bootstrap is an open source toolkit for developing with HTML, CSS, and JS.
 - [jQuery](https://jquery.com/) - jQuery is a fast, small, and feature-rich JavaScript library.
 It makes things like HTML document traversal and manipulation, event handling, animation, and Ajax much simpler with an easy-to-use API that works across a multitude of browsers
+- [npm-check](https://www.npmjs.com/package/npm-check) Keeping all dependencies up to date or see the ones you don't use anymore.
+Read npm-check documentation.

 ### Information

 The project report can be found in the extra folder

 Contact: helgipoulsen@hotmail.com